 The 55+ Wellness Calls, for seniors and Elders was the first support program to be initiated by Britannia.
 Seniors and Elders are a significant part of the Britannia community and have strong ties with many other groups, which has been supported by the 55+ Centre.
 The 55+ Centre at Britannia is a dedicated space (prior to March 16th, 2020) in which seniors, Elders, and older adults could gather, socialize, and participate in regular programming managed independently, or by Britannia staff (the 55+ Programmer team).
-Prior to the lockdown, the initial acknowledgment that seniors and Elders would need support.
+Prior to the lockdown, the initial acknowledgment that seniors and Elders would need support, resulted in the distribution of a survey at the 55+ Centre, which was a first glimpse of how the group would need support.
 In the second week of the lockdown, the Wellness Calls commenced, which included routine and regular check-ins with seniors and Elders, primarily through phone calls.
 The Wellness Calls were used to understand what support was needed, to refer to additional resources and agencies, and to offer social interaction and emotional support to mitigate the impacts of isolation.
-For some seniors and Elders, using Britannia's contact database.
-After the initial call, households provided consent to receive future calls from volunteers, supported by Britannia's communication with staff members:
+For some seniors and Elders, the Wellness Calls were the only social interaction and support that they would receive.
+The program was initially powered by staff, who were no longer working in other areas, who made the initial calls to make contact with seniors and Elders, using Britannia's contact database.
+After the initial call, households provided consent to receive future calls from volunteers, supported by Britannia staff.
+Volunteers were trained, and provided support through call scripts, regular updates, and frequent support and communication with staff members:

-- Every senior member contacted within the first three weeks of the lockdown
+- · Every senior member contacted within the first three weeks of the lockdown

 - 1500+ seniors contacted

 - 133 seniors paired with volunteers for weekly 55+ Wellness Calls

 - 900+ total Wellness Calls

 - 200+ hours dedicated to Wellness Calls